 A large brush is handy for sweeping away eraser crumbs.
 You can use your hand, but doing so runs the risk of accidentally marking your drawing.
 You can also blow the crumbs away, but a brush is easier to use.
 Look for a large brush with soft bristles.
 Drafting brushes are ideal.

 A Note on Solvents

 You’ll notice I didn’t mention solvents.
 That’s because there’s enough to be said about them that they require their own post.
 You can, of course, use solvents with colored pencils.
 Many of us do.
 I do, in limited form.

 Solvents are liquid tools that allow you to blend colored pencil.
 Standard solvents are odorless paint thinner, turpentine, rubber cement thinner, and rubbing alcohol.
-They can speed the drawing process, but they also need to be used with care.
+They can speed the drawing process, but you also need to use them with care.

 Ready to Shop?